HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sharedMicroservices.md

 -

 ### Microservices Used
-- getUID_ms.php retrieves user ID, to log who has created a new code example
+- getUID_ms.php
-- retrieveUsername_ms.php retrieves the username of the user ID, to log who has created a new code example
+- retrieveUsername_ms.php

 # createNewListEntry_ms.php

 ## Description
-Inserts a new entry into the ‘listentries’ table in the database, fetches the username of the user who created the entry of the current user (through retrieveUsername_ms.php) and logs the event.
+Inserts a new entry into the ‘listentries’ table in the database, fetches the username of the user who created the entry of the current user and logs the event.
 Actions and events logged in the system need to be associated with a user.

 ## Input Parameters
 - Parameter: $pdo